How to Control Diabetes at Home by Golden Apple

 Excess use causes constipation and the patients of hypoglycemia and those using heart medicines should consult their physician.

-The heavy dose creates sensation of heaviness in the stomach.
+The heavy dose creates a sensation of heaviness in the stomach.

 © 2013 Sanjay Sharma